 The Duane

 The U.S. Coast Guard cutter Duane was donated to the Keys Association of Dive Operators for use as an artificial reef.
-The Duane is located in 36 metres/120 feet of water about one mile south of Molasses Reef off Key Largo.
+The Duane is located in 36 meters/120 feet of water about one mile south of Molasses Reef off Key Largo.

-TThe Adolphus Busch Sr.
+The Adolphus Busch Sr.

 The Adolphus Busch Sr. sailed under several different names and flags before being purchased by a non-profit group called the Florida Marine Sanctuaries, Inc. Avid diver Adolphus Busch Sr., helped provide funding for the project and the ship’s name was changed to recognize his contributions.
 Prior to sinking, holes were deliberately cut into the ship so divers can easily swim in and out of the wreck.